The modern art movements you should know

 In 1924, in his manifesto, André Breton defined surrealism as follows; it is “pure psychic automatism, through which one seeks to express, whether verbally, in writing, or in any other manner, the real functioning of the mind.
 Dictated by the unconsciousness, in the absence of any control exercised by reason, and free from aesthetic or moral preoccupations…” This artistic movement abolishes the boundaries between reality and unreality.
 Dreams become a major source of inspiration, and artists such as Dali, Magritte, Ernst and Picabia propose their own conception of the world, which is then distorted according to the desires of each viewer.
 This was the end of the reign of reason in art.

 Considered as the first important artistic movement in the United States, abstract expressionism examines gesture and color.
-After the second world war, it was divided in two fields; action painting and colorfield painting.
+After the second world war, it was divided into two fields; action painting and colorfield painting.
 In the first, artists work their gesture and their way of applying the paint, while using, the technique of dripping.
 The relationship between the body of the artist and his canvas becomes intense, as evidenced by Jackson Pollock’s approach.
 In the second one, the artist examines the planarity of their canvas and want to remove any effect of depth.
 The name of colorfield comes from the large flat areas of color that characterize it, which can be found, in the pieces of Rothko, for example.